CoderMohitSinha/KBS-Project/README.md

     We will mainly be creating dashboards to visualize the outcome of our analysis.
 Here is how we plan to organize our User group:

-    - Visualization to that displays events on a map with timeline slider.
+    - Visualization to that displays various factors affecting the air quality.
     - Correlation matrices between event types and observation percentages in relation to time Data Engineers
     - Visualizations with additional attributes such as metrics and methods used in measuring air quality (helps make sure          that  everything is consistent for user group)